Traveling and Reporting in a World with COVID-19 and Black Lives Matter

 Conscious Traveling and Journalism in a New World

-It’s imperative that travel journalists and content creators are using their platforms responsibly.
+It’s imperative that travel journalists and content creators are using their platforms or tools of journalism responsibly.
 Whether it’s looking behind the lens at racism or being conscientious about the health of others while traveling, it is a completely different world than it was before the global pandemic and the global civil rights movement.

 Our “new normal” doesn’t have to be bad—it can be one that is compassionate, ethical, and inclusive.
 We are living in a world that is different from the one we lived in just over six months ago.
 Our actions must reflect what we’ve learned in that time.